gera2ld/vueleton/docs/components/home/doc.md

 > Vueleton = Vue + Skeleton

-Vueleton is a component library for [Vue.js](https://vuejs.org/) 2.
+Vueleton is a component library for [Vue.js](https://vuejs.org/) 2 and 3.

 It contains useful components with simple style which are easy to be extended.

 ## Installation